 The infamous Kmart Cubby House makeover hack!
 We thought we'd try our hands at renovating one as the main present for our son's first birthday (23rd of July 2020), and this is the result!
 If you've had your eye on purchasing one of these, don't delay!
 They sell out constantly!
+If you'd like to purchase a Kmart (Australia) Cubby House, click here.

 If you're thinking of starting this project, great!
 It's really rewarding once you see your Cubby House made over with fresh paint and your style of decor.
-But be warned, it's fairly time consuming, so give yourself more time than you think you'd need!
+But be warned, we found it's fairly time consuming, so give yourself more time than you think you'd need!

 In addition to this, it can also cost a small fortune (see our total bill below!) to makeover this Cubby House (if you let your creativity blow out), but in my opinion, if this job is worth doing, it's worth doing properly.
 In saying that, it is a kids toy after all, and there's no reason why quality (and safe) second-hand items or cheaper alternatives cannot be used for this makeover!